if-03-01-C-fall-2017/reading-assignment-1-Amel-Dzogovic/ReadingAssignment.md

 1. What is a web server?
 1. What does a web server?
 3. Which different types of web servers do you know?
-4. What content do web pages have?
+4. How is content in webpages described?

 ## Web Client
 ### Check the following resources